sbabic/swupdate/_sources/bindings.rst.txt

 Lua Language Binding
 --------------------

-The Lua language binding is realized in terms of the ``swupdate`` module that defines three bindings, namely for the control interface, the progress interface, and a convenience function yielding a table holding all local network interfaces including their IP addresses and submasks.
+The Lua language binding is realized in terms of the ``lua_swupdate`` module that defines three bindings, namely for the control interface, the progress interface, and a convenience function yielding a table holding all local network interfaces including their IP addresses and submasks.

+The ``lua_swupdate`` Lua module interface specification that details what functionality is made available by ``bindings/lua_swupdate.c`` is found in ``bindings/lua_swupdate.lua``.
+It serves as reference, for mocking purposes, and type checking thanks to the EmmyLua-inspired annotations.

 Note that, depending on the filesystem location of the Lua binding's shared library, Lua's ``package.cpath`` may have to be adapted by setting the